-Every service member and veteran deserves timely and comprehensive health care and benefits, not bureaucratic red tape that far too many encounter today.
-In addition, while Sen. Sanders believes it is crucial to have the best services in the world for our veterans, they are of little use if our veterans do not know about them or cannot access them.
-For this reason, Sen. Sanders and his staff are committed to making sure that returning service members and all Vermont veterans know about and receive the health care, mental health counseling, family assistance, transition assistance and other benefits they need to make sure they can live a healthy and productive life.
+Lastly, while Senator Sanders believes it is crucial to have the best services in the world for our veterans, they are of little use if veterans do not know about them or cannot access them.
+Senator Sanders and his staff are committed to making sure that returning service members and all Vermont veterans know about and receive the health care, mental health counseling, family assistance, transition assistance and other benefits they need to make sure they can live a healthy and productive life.

-Vermont veterans and service members seeking assistance in obtaining their benefits should contact Sen. Sanders' state office here.
+Vermont veterans and service members seeking assistance in obtaining their benefits should contact Senator Sanders' state office here.